 In order to minimize the potential for an accident or incident at sea, it is important that the United States and China share a common understanding of the rules for operational air or maritime interactions.
-From the U.S. perspective, an existing body of international rules and guidelines-including the 1972 International Regulations for Preventing Collisions at Sea (COLREGs)-are sufficient to ensure the safety of navigation between U.S. forces and the force of other countries, including China.
-We will continue to make clear to the Chinese that these existing rules, including the COLREGs, should form the basis for our common understanding of air and maritime behavior, and we will encourage China to incorporate these rules into its incident-management tools.
+From the U.S. perspective, an existing body of international rules and guidelines-including the 1972 International Regulations for Preventing Collisions at Sea (COLREGs)-are sufficient to ensure the safety of navigation between U.S. forces and the force of other countries, including the COLREGs, should form the basis for our common understanding of air and maritime behavior, and we will encourage China to incorporate these rules into its incident-management tools.

-Likewise, we will continue to urge China to agree to adopt bilateral crisis management tools with Japan and to rapidly conclude negotiations with ASEAN115 on a robust and meaningful Code of Conduct in the South China in order to avoid incidents and to manage them when they arise.
-We will continue to stress the importance of these issues in our regular interactions with Chinese officials.
-116
+Likewise, we will continue to urge China to agree to adopt bilateral crisis management tools with Japan and to rapidly conclude negotiations with ASEAN132 on a robust and meaningful Code of Conduct in the South China in order to avoid incidents and to manage them when they arise.
+We will continue to stress the importance of these issues in our regular interactions with Chinese officials.133